AzureAD/microsoft-authentication-library-for-go/CONTRIBUTING.md

 ## Decide on which branch to create

-**Bug fixes for the current stable version need to go to 'master' branch.**
+**Bug fixes for the current stable version need to go to 'main' branch.**

 If you need to contribute to a different branch, please contact us first (open an issue).